nhsconnect/FHIR-CDS/pages/explore/api_isvalid.md

 ## POST Operation

-The `$check-services` operation is performed by an HTTP POST command as shown:
+The `$isValid` operation is performed by an HTTP POST command as shown:

-POST [base]/$check-services
+POST [base]/$isValid

 ## Parameters ##

-The `$check-services` operation has a number of parameters.
+The `$isValid` operation has one IN and one OUT parameter.
 The EMS will select appropriate IN parameters to include in the operation.
 The DoS will return a [Bundle](http://hl7.org/fhir/stu3/bundle.html) of [HealthcareService](http://hl7.org/fhir/stu3/healthcareservice.html) resources as the OUT parameter of the operation.